Knowing your buyer

 Request a buyer's user ID

-For privacy reasons, we limit the use of this feature to those members who have completed a previous transaction with the member whose user ID is being requested.
+For privacy reasons, you can only use this feature if you've completed a previous transaction with the member whose user ID you're requesting.

 If you know only a buyer's email address and need to find their user ID, use the Find a member feature.
 This feature is useful if you receive emails from buyers who have not specified their user ID and for whom you can't locate a listing.